St Saviour, Jersey: History

 Government House is the official residence of the Lieutenant-Governor, the King's representative in Jersey.
 It was originally known as Belmont and was acquired in 1821.
 It was originally constructed in 1814.

 The church and parish hall are located halfway along the road known as St Saviour's Hill.
 In the 19th century, the road was opened on its current route.
 Before then, the road ran through the current grounds of Government House.
 There was formerly an inn in what is now part of the cemetery of the church.

 Governance

 St Saviour is one of 12 parishes (first-level administrative divisions) of the Bailiwick of Jersey, a self-governing British Crown dependency.
 The highest official in the parish is the Connétable of St Saviour.
-The incumbent office holder is Kevin Lewis, who has held the office since 2022.
 The parish administration is headquartered at the Parish Hall, next to the parish church.
+The incumbent office holder is Dave Curtis, who has held the office since 2026.
+A complete chronological record of those who have held this office can be found in the List of Constables for St Saviour.

-Under the newly-revised electoral reform (in effect since 2022), St Saviour forms a single constituency and elects five representatives to the States Assembly, alongside a connétable.
+Under the newly revised electoral reform (in effect since 2026), St Saviour forms a single constituency and elects four representatives to the States Assembly, alongside a connétable.
 The current vingteniers and deputies for St Saviour are listed below: